manubot/rootstock/USAGE.md

 #### Citation aliases

 The system also supports citation aliases, which map from one citation key (the "alias" or "tag") to another.
-Tags are recommended for the following applications:
+Aliases are recommended for the following applications:

 1. A citation key contains forbidden characters.
 2. A single reference is cited many times.